Developer

 Server app

 When calling the app migration platform methods from your server app, if the rate limit is exceeded you will receive a RuntimeException with an exception message App migration API rate limit exceeded..
-You will get this new exception message for the following versions of Cloud migration assistant:
+Implement exponential backoff to handle these rate limits.

 Jira